Latest SeedProd News

 From there, you can browse popular email marketing services, and when you find yours, follow the instructions to connect your list.
 If SeedProd doesn’t have direct integration with your email provider, you can always use its Zapier integration.

-And on the same page, you also find direct integrations for Google Analytics and Recaptcha.
+And on the same page, you also find direct integrations for Google Analytics and reCAPTCHA.

 seedprod zapier integration